RFBomb/nordvpn/readme.md

 * It is running inside a Ubuntu container that has the S6 Overlay installed.
 * I have written an init-script that runs when the container starts up that will attempt to log into the service, then set up the parameters passed using the environment variables, and finally connect to a server.

-## IMAGE HAS BEEN COMPILED FOR ARM DEVICES
+## Running on platforms other than ARM
-* I am using this on a Raspberry Pi 4. and (I'll be honest) am not very interested in building the images for other architectures at the moment.
+* I am using this on a Raspberry Pi running Raspian.
+I have compiled the :arm tag on that device.
-* I have provided all required files on the github page for this container.
-Running the dockerfile should be able to compile it for other architectures on your computer.
+* Uploading to github lets DockerHub automatically build it for X86, but I am not testing that version.
+	- As such, If it does not  work I would recommend downloading the github repository and building it yourself.
+	- The one item that most likely has to be changed within the dockerfile is:
+			ARG HostArchitecture="armhf"
+	- Change that to whichever architecture you need, specified here: https://github.com/just-containers/s6-overlay#releases

 ## Networking